Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

     ```

 <a name="prepare_audio"></a>
-## Preparing the Audio Recorder
+## Prepare the audio recorder

+To prepare the audio recorder, follow the steps below:

 1. Create an instance of the [Tizen.Multimedia.AudioRecorder](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.AudioRecorder.html) class, and pass the audio codec and file format of the recording as parameters.

-    The possible audio codec values are defined in the [Tizen.Multimedia.RecorderAudioCodec](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.RecorderAudioCodec.html) enumeration, and the possible file format values in the [Tizen.Multimedia.RecorderFileFormat](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.RecorderFileFormat.html) enumeration.
+    The possible audio codec values are defined in the [Tizen.Multimedia.RecorderAudioCodec](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.RecorderAudioCodec.html) enumeration and the possible file format values in the [Tizen.Multimedia.RecorderFileFormat](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.RecorderFileFormat.html) enumeration.

     Set the correct file format based on the audio codec.
-For example, if you set the codec to `RecorderAudioCodec.Aac`, set the file format to `RecorderFileFormat.ThreeGp`.
+For example, if you set the codec to `RecorderAudioCodec.Aac`, set the file format to `RecorderFileFormat.ThreeGp`:

     ```csharp
     AudioRecorder audioRecorder = new AudioRecorder(RecorderAudioCodec.Aac, RecorderFileFormat.ThreeGp);